 Top Attractions & Things to Do in Kuala Lumpur, Malaysia

-Kuala Lumpur — or KL, as we locals call it — is Malaysia’s capital and the city I’ve called home for most of my life.
-I’ve seen KL transform over the years — sometimes too quickly for my liking — but it’s this ever-changing nature that makes it so fascinating.
-Every time I walk through Chinatown or take the LRT across town, I find something new to love.
-This is my home, and I want to share the best of it with you.
+Kuala Lumpur (or KL, as we locals call it) is the city I’ve called home for most of my life.
+I’ve seen KL transform over the years, sometimes maybe a little too quickly for my liking, but it’s this ever-changing nature that makes it so fascinating.

 Here’s your all-in-one guide to exploring KL like a local, covering everything from where to eat and stay to the hidden corners even some locals overlook.
 Let’s explore this city together!